Ronmantech/Helpful_Programs/README.md

 Second number = Group File Permissions
 Third number = Other File Permissions

-Example of Owner Read, Write Execute, Everyone else (Group, Other) can only Read and Execute, thus cannot change file, read only:
+Example of Owner Read, Write Execute, Everyone else (Group, Other) can only Read and Execute, thus cannot change file (read only):
 ```
-775
+chmod 775 filename.extension
 ```

 0. No Permissions